Coding⏱️ 3 min read📅 2026-06-04

 How to Fix: What exception classes are in the standard C++ library

-C++ exception classes for error handling and management.
+C++ exception classes for error handling and robust coding.

-Quick Answer: Use the C++ Standard Library's built-in exceptions, such as std::runtime_error, std::logic_error, and std::invalid_argument, to handle runtime errors and invalid input.
+Quick Answer: Use the C++ Standard Library's built-in exceptions, such as std::runtime_error, std::logic_error, and std::invalid_argument, to handle runtime errors and ensure robust code.

 🛠️ Step-by-Step Verified Fixes